State / Territory Benefits - New York

 Eligibility: To be eligible, an applicant must meet the following requirements:

-- Engaged in qualified service during one of the below periods:
+- Engaged in active duty service for at least one day during one of the following wartime periods:

 Employment Assistance: Section 242 of the New York State Military Law provides 30 calendar days or 22 workdays of military leave with full pay in any calendar year or continuous period of ordered duty that spans more than one calendar year.
 In addition, the State provides continuation of Family coverage under the State's health insurance plan, at no cost to the enrollee, for the period of federally ordered military duty or 12 months minus the period of time the employee is in full pay status.
 Under the provisions of the " Supplemental Military Leave" agreement, after leave at full pay benefits provided under Section 242 of the Military Law are exhausted, eligible employees will receive the difference between their regular state salary and their regular military pay for the time period covered by the agreement.